sgassner/theory-of-finance/README.md

 # Assignments Theory of Finance

-This repository contains various assignments on the topic of Theory of Finance.
+This repository contains solutions to various assignments on the topic of finance.

 ## Overview